Step 1: Do you have hemlocks?

 Step 3: Assessing the severity of the situation

-Click on the following link to determine whether your trees will respond to treatment: Hemlock Health Assessment Guide
+The following documents will help you determine whether your trees will respond to treatment:

 Step 4: Location